gabriellajg/EPSY-579-R-Cookbook-for-SEM/README.md

+### Course

+This site is supposed to serve as a repository for R codes used in lab sessions of a graduate-level method course EPSY 579.

+*Disclaimer: Opinions are my own and not the views of my employer.

 ### Render the book

 - [ ] 1.
 Install **bookdown** with `install.packages("bookdown")`.
 If you already have it, update to the [latest version](https://CRAN.R-project.org/package=bookdown).